 People work hard for the wealth they have obtained, and so for many, it is hard to give up control over it while they are alive.
 Even more so, they still want to have a say in what happens to their property upon their death.
 In the meantime, a living trust is established and funded with some assets.
 Suppose you want to retain the same trustee to administer your estate and benefit the same beneficiaries upon your death.
 In that case, a pour-over will in Wisconsin may be a possible solution.

 At Heritage Law Office, our estate planning attorney in Wisconsin will review your estate and develop a plan aligned with your wishes, and address any concerns you might have.
 A pour-over will is valuable, and we will discuss what it can (and cannot) do.
-Contact us today at 414-253-8500 to schedule a free consultation and to learn more about estate planning and pour-over wills.
+Contact us today by filling out the online form or calling us at 414-253-8500 to schedule a free consultation and to learn more about estate planning and pour-over wills.